helenacuesta/intonation-assessment/README.md

 ## Description

 Choir singers often rehearse their parts individually at home.
-While this is a good way if practicing challenging parts in more depth, the figure of the conductor is missing.
+While this is an excellent way to practice challenging parts in more depth, the conductor's figure is missing.
 Therefore, the singer does not get any feedback about their performance.

-In the context of the Cantamus platform from TROMPA (https://cantamus.app/), we developed a simple algorithm to provide feedback to the singer in terms of the intonation accuracy of their performance, on a note basis.
+In the context of the Cantamus platform from TROMPA (https://cantamus.app/), we developed a simple algorithm to provide feedback to the singer in terms of their performance's intonation accuracy on a note basis.

 This algorithm is integrated as part of the TROMPA Processing Library (TPL), and therefore its development and I/O follow specific requirements.